HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Proposed Method

 \section{Proposed Method}

 The proposed method predicts RUL of lithium-ion batteries, defined as the number of charge-discharge cycles remaining from the current cycle $i$ until the battery reaches its EOL.
-The approach comprises two main stages: (1) a signal preprocessing pipeline for extracting informative features, and (2) a prediction model based on a hybrid deep learning architecture.
+The approach comprises two main stages: (1) a signal preprocessing approach, and (2) a prediction model.

+We implement the entire pipeline in Python.
+Signal preprocessing uses NumPy~\cite{harris2020array}, SciPy~\cite{virtanen2020scipy}, pandas~\cite{reback2020pandas}, and scikit-learn~\cite{pedregosa2011scikit}.
+Feature fusion and batching are handled with NumPy and the PyTorch DataLoader~\cite{imambi2021pytorch}.
+The prediction model is built and trained in PyTorch, with ODE solvers from torchdiffeq~\cite{kidger2021hey}; training runs on CUDA/cuDNN-enabled GPUs, and plots are produced with Matplotlib~\cite{bisong2019matplotlib}.

 The overall architecture is illustrated in Figure~\ref{fig:Main_architecture}.
-The details of these two components are presented in the following subsections.
-Note that the output from the sigmoid layer is multiplied by a scaling factor of 3000 to obtain the final predicted RUL value.
-Therefore, the observed RUL labels are divided by the same scaling factor prior to training the model.
+The details of components are presented in the following subsections.